sanders41/python-project-generator/README.md

 generating the project.
 This feature can be disabled by using with either `-s` or `--skip-download-latest-packages` when running the generator.
-If either there is an issue with retrieving the latest versions or if you have decided to skip looking up the latest version, the packages will be be created with default version.
+If either there is an issue with retrieving the latest versions or if you have decided to skip looking up the latest version, the packages will be be created with default versions.

 ```sh
 python-project create -s